adavradou/YOLO5/README.md

 # YOLO5
-YOLO5 applied on custom DFU dataset
+Customization of the YOLO5 implementation provided by https://github.com/ultralytics/yolov5, in order to train on custom DFU data on Colab.